AGSolT/SolAR/CFG_Creation_Appendix/README.md

 # Control Flow Graph Construcion Example
 This document explains conceptually how a Control-Flow Graph (CFG) is extracted from the bytecode of a deployed contract.
-AGSolT relies on the <a href="https://github.com/crytic/evm_cfg_builder">evm_cfg_builder</a> library for creating a first CFG, before taking additional steps to create a Control-Dependendy Graph (CDG) and removing some superfluous notes, as explained in the accompanying <a href="https://arxiv.org/abs/2102.08864">paper</a>.
+SolAR relies on the <a href="https://github.com/crytic/evm_cfg_builder">evm_cfg_builder</a> library for creating a first CFG, before taking additional steps to create a Control-Dependendy Graph (CDG) and removing some superfluous notes, as explained in the accompanying <a href="https://arxiv.org/abs/2102.08864">paper</a>.

 ## The contract and compilation.
 We follow here, the same example smart contract that was also given in the paper: a simple auction contract, which can be found in [Auction.sol](./Auction.sol):